 Today we’ve got 12 fantastic summer photo ideas for kids photography!
-We wrote this blog post especially for our northern hemisphere friends (lucky ducks!), featuring photo ideas for kids that embrace the outdoors and all the warmth, colour and fun that summer has to offer!
+We wrote this blog post in May (which is almost winter in our part of the world!), especially for our northern hemisphere friends (lucky ducks!).
+It features fantastic photo ideas for kids that embrace the outdoors and all the warmth, colour and fun that summer has to offer!

 Be inspired by the stunning collection of vibrant portraits taken by Advanced Grad Dana Whitley, grab the photo tips then get outside and get shooting!

 This summer photo idea is also a rite of passage and the spray gives you opportunity to get really creative.
 In this shot below which is taken during the golden hour, Dana has positioned herself with the sun behind her little guy, which illuminates the spray into flecks of gold.
 As a bonus, the sun directly hitting her lens created a gorgeous rainbow flare in the bottom left, a sun flare over her son and a bit of haze which lends a dreamy feel to the shot that fits perfectly with summer.

 To purposefully create lens flares, leave your lens hood off and shoot into the light, adjusting yourself or the angle of your lens until you see lens flares.
 As you make micro adjustments of your position or camera angle, watch how the colours, intensity and size of the flares change.
 Look for a pattern you like then shoot it.

 Including haze is a great way to convey a dreamlike feel in your summer photos.
 Once again shoot without your lens hood, and aim it into light that is largely unfiltered and and low enough on the horizon to be able to see the sun through the viewfinder or at the edge.